 We strongly recommend you bring a bike designed for cross-country/all mountain trails that has hydraulic disk breaks.
 Downhill style bikes and fat bikes are not recommended.

 Your bike should be well maintained and ideally recently serviced.
 The working condition of the brakes (including the amount of brake pads remaining), the shifting of gears, condition of the tires, bolt tightness, cable housings, and derailleur alignment should all be good.

 If your bike is considered inappropriate (or unsafe) for your tour and the riding in the region, please be aware that you will be instructed to use and pay for a rental bike as an alternative.

 Are E-Bikes permitted

-Electric bikes can be ridden outside the park boundaries, on trails around our base of operations and in sections of the surrounding valley for example.
-Where motorized use is permitted.
-Thank you.
+Electric bikes can be ridden outside the park boundaries, on trails around our base of operations and in sections of the surrounding valley where motorized use is permitted.

 How many riders with bikes can the plane carry?

 The plane can typically carry the following, up to a weight limit of 1100lbs: